Eudemonis/voyager/_posts/2019-02-13-first-post.md

 <p style="color: #e22700; font-family: calibri;">So where did I hide all the codes for formatting text in html?
 There it is. </p>

 I really hope this does not come out as total trash.
 Oh no it does come out as total trash.
 What a shame.
-Let's see it's possible to